How to Get Into Penn (UPenn)– Admissions Data & Strategies

 Penn’s Yield Rate

-Penn’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 70% in 2019.
-This eclipsed the previous high of 67.8%.
+Penn’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is over 70%.
 The takeaway is that an exceptionally high number of those admitted to Penn ultimately choose to attend the university.
 Part of the explanation for this is that the majority of the class was brought aboard via binding early decision.
-For comparison, elite schools such as Duke, Northwestern, Notre Dame, and Claremont McKenna all have yield rates under 60%.
+For comparison, elite schools such as Duke, Northwestern, Notre Dame, and Claremont McKenna all have yield rates closer to 60%.

 Tips for Applying to Penn